TiendaNube/sample-php-app/README.md

 Then add your app_id and app_secret to `app/config/tiendanube.php`.
 You might also want to change the `auth` filter in `app/filters.php` to use the login URL in Spanish or Portuguese.

 Now you can test your app!
-Just set your redirect_uri to http://localhost:8000/auth and run a PHP server:
+Just set your redirect_uri to `http://localhost:8000/auth` and run a PHP server:

 ```sh
 php artisan serve
 ```

-When you visit http://localhost:8000 you will be taken to Tienda Nube/Nuvem Shop's login page.
-When you log into your store, you will be prompted to install your app.
+When you visit [http://localhost:8000](http://localhost:8000) you will be taken to Tienda Nube/Nuvem Shop's login page.
+Log into your store and you will be prompted to install your app.
 Install it and the provided auth route will take care of obtaining and storing an access token.